Comic-Making & Storytelling

 Put all your learnings into use to create a finished comic of your own!
 Students will be expected to present their work along with the thought process that went behind it.

 Certificates from Somnath, Tulsea and Unherd.in will be awarded to students upon successful submission of their comic work learnt through the Mentorship.

 What will I Learn?

-You will get to work on assignments, write plots, build original characters and a whole lot more.
-While illustrators like Alicia Souza have mentored with us, our current mentor DoodleoDrama demonstrates best practices through a mix of case studies and tips.
+You will get to work on creative assignments, write intriguing plots, build original characters and a whole lot more.
+While illustrators like Alicia Souza, and DoodleoDrama have mentored with us, our current mentor Somnath Pal demonstrates best practices through a mix of case stories, hands-on sketching and storytelling techniques.